 Currently, one out of three schools in Syria has been destroyed or rendered unusable due to the crisis.
 This, along with the lack of essential learning materials in the remaining schools, creates a significant barrier to the education of children in the region.

 UNICEF’s aim this year is to assist in providing a formal and safe education for 1.2 million children in Syria.
-This includes the provision of facilities, school furniture, qualified teachers, rehabilitation, safe learning environments, and learning materials.
+This includes the provision of facilities, school furniture, qualified teachers, rehabilitation, safe learning environments and learning materials.

 We are very privileged to be working with UNICEF towards this goal.

 UNICEF supported these children by providing bursaries to help cover transportation fees as well as daily living expenses at accommodation shelters close to the exam centres.
 To help children prepare for exams, UNICEF organised remedial classes and revision sessions and distributed stationery and study materials.
-UNICEF also provided children with psychosocial support to help them cope with their trauma as a result of conflict and displacement.
+UNICEF also provided children with psychosocial support to help them cope with their trauma as a result of the conflict and displacement.
 Students also received personal hygiene kits to stay clean and fresh during their stay in the accommodation centres.

 After more than six years of war in Syria, an estimated 1.75 million children are out of school in Syria.
 Some children have never seen the inside of a classroom.
 Education facilities continue to be attacked as violence continues in many parts of the country.
-One in three schools are damaged, destroyed, or used as shelter.
+One in three schools are damaged, destroyed or used as shelter.
 Working with its partners, UNICEF is providing education supplies and textbooks, rehabilitating schools and training teachers to expand learning opportunities.
-In 2016, UNICEF reached around 3 million children with education support in Syria.
-UNICEF has also developed a range of informal education tools such as a fast track curriculum and self-learning materials targeted to out-of-school children that help them to catch up missed years of education.
+In 2016, UNICEF reached around 3 million children with educational support in Syria.
+UNICEF has also developed a range of informal education tools, such as a fast track curriculum and self-learning materials, targeted to out-of-school children that help them to catch up missed years of education.
 Passing national exams is a gateway to higher education and a better future.